TeemuKoivisto/teemukoivisto.xyz/packages/site/blog/01-hello-world-writing-blog-with-gatsby-nextjs-sveltekit/index.md

 Now comparing SvelteKit with Gatsby and Next.js, if you skip the obvious fact you are writing Svelte instead of React, the biggest difference I think comes down to ergonomics.
 While in the beginning it feels a little tedious relearning everything, I dare say you will get productive much quicker with Svelte/Kit.

 Once you have grasped how subscription works using writables and derived values, you really don't need much to start making things.
-Compare this to React where the structure might appear simple, but becomes increasingly more capricious as you start going deeper adding in additional libraries, sometimes yielding new and unexpected results.
+Compare this to React where the architecture might appear simple, but becomes increasingly more capricious as you start going deeper adding in additional libraries, sometimes yielding new and unexpected results.
 Did I say hooks annoy me? `useMemo, useEffect, useLayoutEffect, useCallback` - ugh.
 Necessary, perhaps.
 Tedious, certainly.
 And the eternal debate between Redux vs MobX vs zustand vs x?
 Thank God `react-router` doesn't break everything with every new major release anymore.

 This I feel is the biggest upside of Svelte/Kit.
 It's just simpler.
 Much simple, such pragmatism.
 Being more standardized might seem limiting but in reality, it only removes another source of confusion and possibility of doing things really wrong.
 And in Svelte's case, the standard way is often really good.